Siphon880gh/rapid-tools-suite/readme.md

 ---
 A php backend file to access your mysql database, either with meekrodb or mysqli.
 Uses intuitive variables to access your inputs: $_GET, $_POST, $_PUT, $_UPDATE, $_DELETE, $_HEAD, $_OPTIONS.

-MAINTENANCE: Enum
+MAINTENANCE: Enums
 ===
-Add <b>enum</b> types that help you pass flags to functions or to use switch statements without the tedious work of making sure you have unique ID's or making sure the constants are the same across the app.
+Add <b>enums</b> that help you pass flags to functions or to use switch statements without the tedious work of making sure you have unique ID's or making sure the constants are the same across the app.
 The enum generates an incrementing unique integer underneath irrespective of where it's called in the app.
 Syntactic sugar enum's make less tedious reading because constants are initialized once and used everywhere else.
 ```
 var SWITCH = {ON:Rapid.Enum.new(), OFF:Rapid.Enum.new()};
 var GENDER = {FEMALE:Rapid.Enum.new(), MALE:Rapid.Enum.new()};